 cITA = Ileotransverse anastomosis

 3.6.
-Post-operative Complications
+Post-operative complications

 Twenty-eight patients (53.8%) did not develop any complications.
-Surgical site infection occurred in 12 patients (23.1%) and this was the most common complication recorded in our patients.
-Other complications included enterocutanous fistula 5 (9.6%), intra-abdominal abscess 4 (7.7%) and wound dehiscence 3 (5.8%).
+Surgical site infection occurred in 12 patients (23.1%), and this was the most common complication recorded for the patients.
+Other complications included enterocutanous fistula in five cases (9.6%), intra-abdominal abscess in four cases (7.7%), and wound dehiscence in three cases (5.8%).

 3.7.
 Outcome

-Forty-two patients (80.8%) did well and were discharged home.
-Two patients (3.8%) signed out against medical advice.
-Mortality was recorded in 7 patients (13.5%).
-Most mortality was among the neonates.
+Forty-two patients (80.8%) recovered well and were discharged.
+Two patients (3.8%) were signed out against medical advice.
+Mortality was recorded in seven patients (13.5%).
+Most mortality occurred among the neonates.

 3.8.
-Follow up
+Follow-up

-During the 12 months follow up period, 2 (3.8%) developed adhesive bowel obstruction.
-These 2 patients recovered on non-operative treatment of their adhesive bowel obstruction.
+During the 12-month follow-up period, two patients (3.8%) developed adhesive bowel obstruction.
+These two patients recovered upon non-operative treatment of their adhesive bowel obstruction.

 4. Discussion

-Secondary peritonitis is a common emergency surgical condition managed by surgeons all over the world and it represents a major cause of morbidity and mortality [6].
-Secondary peritonitis results from loss of integrity of the gastrointestinal tract which results in contamination of the peritoneal cavity by endogenous microflora [6].
-Despite antimicrobial therapy, surgical intervention is the cornerstone of the treatment of secondary peritonitis [7].
+Secondary peritonitis is a common emergency surgical condition managed by surgeons all over the world, and it represents a major cause of morbidity and mortality [6].
+Secondary peritonitis results from the loss of integrity of the gastrointestinal tract, which leads to contamination of the peritoneal cavity by endogenous microflora [6].
+Despite antimicrobial therapy, surgical intervention is the cornerstone of treatment for secondary peritonitis [7].

-In the present study, the male dominance recorded is consistent with the report of other series on secondary peritonitis [8, 9, 10].
-However, Fowler reported female dominance with regards to primary peritonitis [11].
-The median age of our patients of 9 years is similar to the reports of other studies [12, 13].
-The published median ages of the patients who have peritonitis varies from 5 years to 11.8 years [10, 14, 15].
-The median age of the patients who have peritonitis may be dependent on the predominant pathology in a particular setting.
-The late presentation of our patients is manifested in the 4-day median period before presentation to the hospital.
-This finding is consistently observed in the report of other studies [16, 17, 18].
-This late presentation could be due to poverty and ignorance that is prevalent in developing countries.
-Delays in investigating the patients and paucity of funds may have accounted for the 48 hours lag period before surgery.
-In the current study, the length of hospital stay of our patients is similar to the reports of Osifo et al. [10].
-However, Obinwa reported a median period of hospitalization of 6 days [12].
-The length of hospital stay may be determined by the etiology of the peritonitis and age of the patients.
-Neonates who have peritonitis have longer hospital stay than older children [10].
+In the present study, the male dominance of cases is consistent with the reports of other studies on secondary peritonitis [8, 9, 10].
+However, Fowler reported a female dominance with regards to primary peritonitis [11].
+The median age of our patients of nine years is also similar to the reports of other studies [12, 13].
+The published median ages of patients with peritonitis vary from five to 11.8 years [10, 14, 15].
+The median age of patients with peritonitis may be dependent on the predominant pathology in a particular setting.
+Further, for the patients in this study, there was a four-day median period before presentation to the hospital, and this finding is consistent with the reports of other studies [16, 17, 18].
+This late presentation could be due to the poverty and ignorance that is prevalent in developing countries.
+Delays in investigating the patients and a paucity of funds may have accounted for the 48-hour lag period before surgery.
+The length of hospital stay of our patients was similar to that in the study conducted by Osifo et al. [10].
+However, Obinwa reported a median hospitalization period of six days [12].
+The length of hospital stay may be determined by the etiology of the peritonitis and the age of the patients.
+For instance, neonates who have peritonitis generally have longer hospital stays than older children [10].

-Abdominal pain which was the predominant symptom in the present study was also the most common symptom in other studies [9, 17, 18].
-The symptoms of abdominal pain, fever, abdominal distension, vomiting and constipation seen in our patients are similar to the report of Nuhu et al [17].
-Typhoid intestinal perforation is the most common cause of peritonitis especially in developing countries [17].
-This finding is in agreement with the finding of the present study.
-However, this is not supported by the reports of previous workers that reported ruptured appendix as the most common cause of secondary peritonitis in children [10, 12].
-Typhoid intestinal perforation is a one of the most dreaded and common complication of typhoid fever [19].
-Typhoid intestinal perforation is observed in 0.8% to 39% of typhoid fever [20].
+Abdominal pain, which was the predominant symptom in the present study, was also the most common symptom in other studies [9, 17, 18].
+The symptoms of abdominal pain, fever, abdominal distension, vomiting, and constipation seen in our patients are similar to those reported by Nuhu et al. [17].
+Typhoid intestinal perforation is one of the most dreaded and common complications of typhoid fever [19].
+Typhoid intestinal perforation is observed in 0.8% to 39% of cases of typhoid fever [20], and it is the most common cause of peritonitis, especially in developing countries [17].
+The findings of the present study are consistent with this fact.
+However, other studies have reported that a ruptured appendix is the most common cause of secondary peritonitis in children [10, 12].